 5. Good licensing and accreditation.

-A state-level license is the minimum license any daycare should have, so always check for this.
+A state-level license is a minimum license any daycare should have, so always check for this.
 The license confirms that the center passes minimum health and safety standards and is legally permitted to be open and running.
 Any daycare that does not have this document readily available should be avoided.
 Often you can find this document on a center’s website before you even go in.

 In addition, some child care centers have accreditation from the National Association for the Education of Young Children (NAEYC), which requires rigorous approval of how professional centers are run.
 Only 7000 centers in the US have achieved this degree of quality, so if the center you’re considering can show you this, it’s usually a good sign.